michaelbazos/angular-feather/README.md

 This package allows you to use the [Feather Icons](https://github.com/colebemis/feather) in your angular applications.
 The icons are designed by Cole Bemis.

-Import only the icons you need.
+Import only the icons you need :)

 ### Usage